mnutt/gilded_age/README.md

 * Shows sizing notes directly on the product detail page, rather than in Sizing popup.
 * Condenses navigation to give more screen real estate to products
 * Consolidates sales containing multiple brands into a single page
+* View size availability on product listing pages
+* Consolidated sales have the option to dim sold-out items to make scanning easier

 Requirements
 ------------